zaproxy/zaproxy-website/site/content/faq/why-does-zap-access-out-of-scope-domains.md

 No. ZAP will only attack the sites you specify.

-However the [AJAX Spider](/docs/desktop/addons/ajax-spider/) and the [DOM XSS Scan Rule](/docs/desktop/addons/dom-xss-active-scan-rule/) both launch browsers.
+However, the [AJAX Spider](/docs/desktop/addons/ajax-spider/) and the [DOM XSS Scan Rule](/docs/desktop/addons/dom-xss-active-scan-rule/) both launch browsers.
 We allow the browsers to access certain off domain resources such as JavaScript files - blocking these often breaks the target sites and mean the AJAX Spider or DOM XSS Scan Rule would not work.